sangeetashukla/OpenPedCan-analysis/README.md

 # OpenPedCan-analysis

-Pediatric brain tumors are the most common solid tumors and the leading cause of cancer-related death in children.
-Our ability to understand and successfully treat these diseases is hindered by small sample sizes due to the overall rarity of unique molecular subtypes and tainted grouped analyses resulting from misclassification.

-The Open Pediatric Cancer (OpenPedCan) project at the Children’s Hospital of Philadelphia is an open analysis effort that harmonizes pediatric cancer data from multiple sources.
+The Open Pediatric Cancer (OpenPedCan) project at the Children’s Hospital of Philadelphia is an open analysis effort that harmonizes pediatric cancer data from multiple sources, performs downstream cancer analyses on these data, provides them on PedcBioPortal, and the NCI's Molecular Targets Platform (MTP).
 The OpenPedCan analyses currently include the following datasets, described more fully below:
 - TARGET
 - Kids First Neuroblastoma
 - OpenPBTA
 - GTEx
 - TCGA
+- DGD (CHOP P30 Panel)

 Open Pediatric Brain Tumor Atlas (OpenPBTA)
 In September of 2018, the [Children's Brain Tumor Network (CBTN)](https://cbtn.org/) released the [Pediatric Brain Tumor Atlas (PBTA)](https://cbtn.org/pediatric-brain-tumor-atlas/), a genomic dataset (whole genome sequencing, whole exome sequencing, RNA sequencing, proteomic, and clinical data) for nearly 1,000 tumors, available from the [Gabriella Miller Kids First Portal](https://kidsfirstdrc.org/).
-The Open Pediatric Brain Tumor Atlas (OpenPBTA) Project is a global open science initiative to comprehensively define the molecular landscape of tumors of 943 patients from the CBTN and the PNOC003 DIPG clinical trial from the [Pediatric Pacific Neuro-oncology Consortium](http://www.pnoc.us/) through real-time, collaborative analyses and [collaborative manuscript writing](https://github.com/AlexsLemonade/OpenPBTA-manuscript/) on GitHub.
+In September of 2019, the Open Pediatric Brain Tumor Atlas (OpenPBTA) Project was launched.
+OpenPBTA was a global open science initiative to comprehensively define the molecular landscape of tumors of 943 patients from the CBTN and the PNOC003 DIPG clinical trial from the [Pediatric Pacific Neuro-oncology Consortium](http://www.pnoc.us/) through real-time, collaborative analyses and [collaborative manuscript writing](https://github.com/AlexsLemonade/OpenPBTA-manuscript/) on GitHub.
+Additional PBTA data has been, and will be continually added to OpenPedCan.

 Therapeutically Applicable Research to Generate Effective Treatments [(TARGET)](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs000218.v23.p8)
 The Therapeutically Applicable Research to Generate Effective Treatments (TARGET) Initiative is an NCI-funded collection of disease-specific projects that seeks to identify the genomic changes of pediatric cancers.
 'The overall goal is to collect genomic data to accelerate the development of more effective therapies.